Feast: Eden, The Garden, and The Two Trees (Part Three)

 Mark 15:21 And they compel one Simon a Cyrenian, who passed by, coming out of the country, the father of Alexander and Rufus, to bear his cross.

 On my recent trip to the Pomona, California group, I was convinced by a sermonette given by John Bulharowski that there is no way that Jesus could have carried His entire cross unless He was Superman.
 John did this in the way an engineer would by illustrating how much the cross would weigh.
 These verses provide biblical proof that Jesus could not bear it alone, especially considering His physical condition following the scourging.
-Unless that upright piece was a very flimsy material, even a healthy man could not have borne it but for a very short distance; thus, at best, only the cross-piece was bearable.
+Unless that upright piece was of very flimsy material, even a healthy man could not have borne it but for a very short distance; thus, at best, only the cross-piece was bearable.

 We are going to turn to Hebrews 13.
 This series of verses is very important in regard to this sermon.